List of Houston Astros first-round draft picks

 The Astros have made 12 selections in the supplemental round of the draft.
 They have made the first overall selection in the draft five times; in 1976, 1992, 2012, 2013, and 2014.
 They have had 16 compensatory picks since the institution of the First-Year Player Draft in 1965.
 These additional picks are provided when a team loses a particularly valuable free agent in the prior off-season, or, more recently, if a team fails to sign a draft pick from the previous year.
 The Astros have failed to sign three of their first-round picks.
 First, pitcher Randy Scarbery (1970) did not sign though the Astros received no pick in compensation.
 John Burke (1991) and Brady Aiken (2014) also did not sign.
 The Astros were given the 37th pick of the 1992 draft and a pick in the 2015 draft in compensation for Burke and Aiken, respectively.

-On January 13, 2020, Major League Baseball punished the Houston Astros for cheating during the 2017 regular and post-season by using cameras to steal signs and relaying them to hitters using a trash can.
-As a result, Houston lost their 2020 and 2021 first and second-round draft picks.